AdaCore/Ada-SPARK-Crate-Of-The-Year/terms_and_conditions.md

 Participants also grant to the Organizer and each of the Judges the worldwide, non-exclusive right to reproduce, transfer, run, analyse and test by any means, any software or documentation that is part of their Submission and Crate for the purpose of evaluating their Crate and for the duration reasonably needed for those purposes.

 By entering the Competition, each Participant, including Individual Participants and all Participants in a Team, represents and warrants that:

  - They have the right to make their Submission and Crate available under the above license grant.
 In particular, when the Participants are employed by, working for hire for, or have received significant support from a third party, they represent and warrant that:
-  - Such third party has no Intellectual Property rights in their Submission, Crate, or any part thereof;
+ - Such third party has no Intellectual Property rights in their Submission, Crate, or any part thereof; or
-  - or they have obtained from such third party the necessary rights to sublicense their Submission and Crate to the Organizer and Judges and that such third party has indemnified the Organizer and Judges against any claim of Intellectual Property Rights infringement
+ - they have obtained from such third party the necessary rights to sublicense their Submission and Crate to the Organizer and Judges and that such third party has indemnified the Organizer and Judges against any claim of Intellectual Property Rights infringement;
- - they meet the eligibility conditions.
+ - they meet the eligibility conditions;
- - they agree to the collection of their Personal Data according to AdaCore privacy policy for the purpose of organizing the Competition .
+ - they agree to the collection of their Personal Data according to AdaCore's [Privacy Policy](https://www.adacore.com/company/privacy) for the purpose of organizing the Competition;
- - they agree to the use of their names in relation to their Submission and the Competition by the Organizer or the Sponsors on any commercial sites such as http://www.adacore.com/ or the Organizer’s blog.
+ - they agree to the use of their names by the Organizer or the Sponsors in relation to their Submission and the Competition on any commercial sites such as [www.adacore.com](http://www.adacore.com/) or the Organizer’s blog;
- - their Submission does not contain any defamatory, obscene, illegal or otherwise inappropriate material.
+ - their Submission does not contain any defamatory, obscene, illegal or otherwise inappropriate material;
- - their Submission is made in compliance with any applicable “Export-Control Regulations”, in particular the Export Administration Regulations (15 CFR Part 730-744) of the United States and the regulation of the Council n°428/2009 in the European Union.
+ - their Submission is made in compliance with any applicable “Export-Control Regulations”, in particular the Export Administration Regulations (15 CFR Part 730-744) of the United States and the regulation of the Council n°428/2009 in the European Union;
- - they will indemnify and hold the Organizer and Judges harmless against any claim or action that their Submission, Crate, or any part thereof, infringes the Intellectual Property Rights of a third party or contains defamatory, obscene, illegal or otherwise inappropriate material, or is made in violation of Export Control Regulations.
+ - they will indemnify and hold the Organizer, and Judges harmless against any claim or action that their Submission, Crate, or any part thereof, infringes the Intellectual Property Rights of a third party or contains defamatory, obscene, illegal or otherwise inappropriate material, or is made in violation of Export Control Regulations.
 In particular, Participants will indemnify AdaCore against judgments, awards, damages and costs, including court and arbitration costs and attorney fees, ultimately awarded on such claims.
-For the purpose of this indemnification, Team Participants will be considered jointly and severally.
+For the purpose of this indemnification, Team Participants will be considered jointly and severally;
- - they waive their right to sue the Organizer or the Judges on any ground connected to the award or distribution of the Prizes.
+ - they waive their right to sue the Organizer, or the Judges on any ground connected to the award or distribution of the Prizes;
- - they have read, understood, and agree fully with these rules.
+ - they have read, understood, and agree fully with these rules;
- - neither they, nor the team they belong to, received any support from a for-profit entity other than a university for the production of their Crate, other than:
+    neither they, nor the team they belong to, received any support from a for-profit entity other than a university for the production of their Crate, other than:
  - the support provided freely by the Sponsors;
  - the use of resources such as computers or network connections normally provided by that entity and for which personal usage is permitted by that entity or the use is of a de minimis nature.

 In addition to the foregoing, Team Leads represent and warrant that:

- - they will indemnify and keep the Organizer and Judges harmless against any claim or action in relation to the distribution or delivery of the Prizes, or lack thereof, between the Participants in their Team, provided that the Organizer paid or delivered such Prizes to them.
+ - They will indemnify and hold the Organizer, and Judges harmless against any claim or action in relation to the distribution or delivery of the Prizes, or lack thereof, between the Participants in their Team, provided that the Organizer paid or delivered such Prizes to them.

 ### Force Majeure